Updated: Apr 27

 Climb The Old Man of Hoy in the Orkney Islands, a 137m tower of rock in the middle of the sea, whats so hard about that?
 Oh yeah, no working legs!

-The challenge would require me kayaking out to the Sea Stack which is inaccesible by land for wheelchair users.
+The challenge would require me kayaking out to the Sea Stack which is inaccessible by land for wheelchair users.
 Once there I would have to Prusik/jumar my way up the 137m tower leaving enough energy for the abseil back down and the kayak back to land.
 Some people say The Old Man of Hoy is a precarious structure and is due to collapse any time soon!
 Provisional date September 2020!

-I had always dreamt of one day climbing a sea stack.
+I had always dreamed of one day climbing a sea stack.
 I was wrapped up in the exposed nature of the climb and excitement of being surrounded by an untameable sea.
 What an adventure!
 Climbing was my life and I knew one day I would get good enough to do it....it was on the list.
 But then 5 years ago the unthinkable happened.
 I fell.
 My life changed forever, a life interrupted.
-I suffered a Spinal Cord Injury which left me paralysed, dependant on a wheelchair, and I thought all my dreams were over.
+I suffered a Spinal Cord Injury which left me paralysed, dependent on a wheelchair, and I thought all my dreams were over.

 Through charities like the Calvert Trust I began to discover a new world of adventures as a paraplegic.
 The specially trained staff have access to adapted equipment which is often financially out of reach for most people.
 I wanted to find a way to repay their gift and to make sure others would continue to receive it.
 When it came to the 2 year anniversary of my fall (AKA my Second Chance Birthday) I got to thinking about the dreams I had before I fell and I decided to resurrect my list.
 And the tallest sea stack in the UK was on it!